georgebellbell/smart-doorbell/README.md

 ### Set the server IP address
 **IMPORTANT**
 Before running the program, you need to make sure that the ip address is correct for your setup.
-Open the "ServerIP.txt" file and change it to the ip address of the system that your server is running on.
+Open the "ServerIP.txt" file and change it to the ip address of the system that your server is running on (Use `nano ServerIP.txt` from the "Camera" folder in the project).
 If it is not on the same network, ensure that port-forwarding is set up for the server.

 ### Change the device id
 **OPTIONAL**
-Change the id in the "PiID.txt" file to give your device a new unique id other than the default.
+Change the id in the "PiID.txt" file to give your device a new unique id other than the default (Use `nano PiID.txt` from the "Camera" folder in the project).
 Some example faces have been left on the default PiID.

 ### Run the program on startup